 A: Not likely.
+Otherwise why would so many people in Florida, California or the Mediterranean Countries suffer from Vitamin D deficiency?
 As people age, they often lose the ability to make Vitamin D3.
 In fact, Americans age 50 and older are believed to be at increased risk of developing vitamin D deficiency.
-Furthermore, season, geographic latitude, time of day, cloud cover, smog, and sunscreen can greatly affect UV ray exposure and consequently alter vitamin D synthesis.4
+Furthermore, season, geographic latitude, time of day, cloud cover, smog, and sunscreen can greatly affect UV ray exposure and consequently alter vitamin D synthesis.

 Q: My mother has stage 4 chronic kidney disease.
 Her doctor wants her to take Vitamin D3.
 Is this safe?